The AR-15 is one of the most popular guns in America and there’s no question why.

 - RISE Armament RA-140 Super Sporting Trigger ($243)

 Velocity Trigger is one of the biggest names in budget-friendly triggers.
 That doesn’t mean they’re low quality, though.

-Velocity’s triggers are carefully designed by Tom Vehr, a trigger designer with nearly three decades of trigger design experience at companies like Knight Rifles and Timney, the latter of which has a drop-in AR-15 of their own on this list.
+Velocity’s triggers are carefully designed by Tom Vehr, a trigger designer with nearly three decades of trigger design experience at companies like Knight Rifles and Timney.

-While other triggers at this price point often have a tendency to feel a bit loose, even when firmly and correctly installed, Velocity Trigger doesn’t have this problem with their drop-in AR-15 trigger.
+While other triggers at this price point often have a tendency to feel a bit loose, Velocity Trigger doesn’t have this problem.

-This trigger does have a bit more creep and overtravel than many of the more expensive drop-in AR-15 triggers, but for a price point this good, it’s hard to beat.
+This trigger does have a bit of creep and overtravel, but for a price point this good, it’s hard to beat.